Pietro Paolini: General

 Only two works in Paolini's oeuvre can be dated with any certainty.
 They are the Mystic Marriage of Saint Catherine signed and dated 1636 and the Birth of Saint John the Baptist commissioned the following year for Santa Maria Corteorlandini.
 These are both dateable to immediately after the artist's return to Lucca.
 The rest of his body of work is largely undocumented.

 The principal themes of Paolini's work were the subjects popularized by Caravaggio in Roman painting around the turn of the 17th century.
 They included depictions of low-class people such as fraudsters, charlatans, hawkers, prostitutes and musicians.
 He typically only placed a few figures in a scene.
 Characteristic of Paolini's work are the balanced, simple division of the canvases, the plasticity of the figures, the enigmatically vague expressions, the smooth, radiant complexion of the figures as well as the accuracy in which he rendered materials and objects such as musical instruments.

 Paolini also painted religious and mythological compositions during his early days and a few ones on commission when he was back in Lucca.
 These religious compositions form only a small part of his oeuvre.
 An example of a mythological composition is the early work Achilles among the Daughters of Lycomedes (1625-1630, J. Paul Getty Museum).

 The thesis that Paolini was a painter of still lifes because he was the master of a leading still-life painter like Simone del Tintore is not well supported.
 In the few compositions in which his hand is clearly recognizable it is clear that Paolini limited his intervention to the figures.

 Allegorical paintings

-A number of his paintings have allegorical meanings such as the Allegory of the Five Senses (The Walters Art Museum).
+A number of his paintings have allegorical meanings such as the Allegory of the Five Senses (Walters Art Museum).
 This composition depicts a darkened inn with a number of low-life persons engaged in music making and drinking.
 Each person is an allegorical representation of one of the five senses.
 Sound is represented by the woman with a lute, at center; taste, by the man emptying a flask of wine; smell, by the young man with a melon; sight, by the man on the right holding a pair of spectacles; and touch, by the two people who are fighting.
 This painting dates from his early years in Rome and shows the realism and strong chiaroscuro typical of Caravaggio and his followers.